microsoft/clarity-gtm-template/README.md

 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

+## Usage
+Simply find the template in the gallery under `Microsoft Clarity`.
+Another option is to download`Microsof Clarity.tpl`  directly import it as a template in your GTM account.
 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft